Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Power counting and renormalizability

 \section{Power counting and renormalizability}

-In this section we provide the power counting for our deformed family of model, and we will recall some basic properties of the leading order graphs, the so called \textit{melons}.
+In this section we provide the power counting for our deformed family of the model, and we will recall some basic properties of the leading order graphs, the so-called \textit{melons}.
 The proofs are standard, and we will give only the relevant details for the unfamiliar reader.
 For more details see \cite{Samary:2012bw} and \cite{Geloun:2013saa}.